spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 Ocean handles the right-sizing workload limits as follows:

-*  Automatic tuning for size-up recommendations: Ocean automatically adjusts the workload's limit values for scaling up based on the recommended resource allocations while maintaining the same ratio between the requests and the limit.
+*  Automatic tuning for up-sizing recommendations: Ocean automatically adjusts the workload's limit values for up-sizing based on the recommended resource allocations while maintaining the same ratio between the requests and the limit.
-*  Size-Down recommendations: Ocean keeps the existing limits.
+*   Automatic tuning for down-sizing recommendations: Ocean keeps the existing limits.

 You view the right-sizing recommendations via: